Isocitrate dehydrogenase 1: As a drug target

-Mutated and normal forms of IDH1 had been studied for drug inhibition both in silico and in vitro, and some drugs are being developed (e.g. Ivosidenib).
-Ivosidenib was approved by the FDA in July 2018 for relapsed or refractory acute myeloid leukemia (AML) with an IDH1 mutation.
+Mutated and normal forms of IDH1 had been studied for drug inhibition both in silico and in vitro.
+Ivosidenib was approved by the US Food and Drug Administration (FDA) in July 2018, for relapsed or refractory acute myeloid leukemia (AML) with an IDH1 mutation.
 Ivosidenib (AG-120) has exhibited potent anti-wtIDH1 properties in melanoma under low magnesium and nutrient levels, reflective of the tumor microenvironment in natura.
+Vorasidenib was approved for medical use in the United States in August 2024.
+Vorasidenib is the first approval by the FDA of a systemic therapy for people with grade 2 astrocytoma or oligodendroglioma with a susceptible isocitrate dehydrogenase-1 or isocitrate dehydrogenase-2 mutation.